-- Don’t over mix your batter.
-I’m serious, you may be tempted to mix and whisk out all those little clumps until it seems super smooth and creamy…DON’T. Overmixing will lead to a crumby tough cornbread.
+- Don’t over-mix your batter.
+I’m serious, you may be tempted to mix and whisk out all those little clumps until it seems super smooth and creamy…DON’T. Overmixing will lead to a crumby and tough cornbread.
 Mix the batter just until everything is incorporated.

-- Let your batter to rest for 10 minutes.
+- Let the batter rest for 10 minutes.
 This one is super important and it’s one that many recipes overlook.
-Cornmeal takes longer to absorb water than flour does, so by letting the batter rest your giving the batter a chance to absorb more liquid and letting your cornmeal become nice and soft and tender.
-This will result is a softer moister cornbread.
+Cornmeal takes longer to absorb water than flour does, so by letting the batter rest you’re giving the batter a chance to absorb more liquid and letting your cornmeal become nice and soft and tender.
+This will result in a softer moister cornbread.